 There is no doubt that small businesses run effectively when systems are in place, a key component is an accounting system.

 An accounting system is vital in creating and managing your budget, setting rates and prices, conducting business, and filing taxes.
-You can either set the accounting system yourself or hire an accountant.
+You can either set the accounting system yourself or hire an accountant, but dealing with employees’ payroll and tracking their working hours might be a lot of work, especially if you try doing it the “old school” way.

 Consider the location, equipment, and overall setup, so you can ensure your business location works for the business type you are creating.
 Consider if it is better to buy or lease your commercial space.